Light-Wizzard/Sound-Room/README.md

 ## Concepts

-The main concept for Sound Proofing, is being relistic about what sounds you can remove, I will talk about three types of sounds.
+The main concept for Sound Proofing is being realistic about what sounds you can remove, I will talk about three types of sounds.

-What most people think of as Sound Proof, is hearing nothing, that is goal, but not practical depending on the noise.
+What most people think of as Sound Proof, is hearing nothing, that is the goal, but not practical depending on the noise.
-I will call this Isolatoin, and we need to build a room inside a room to achich this.
+I will call this Isolation, and we need to build a room inside a room to achieve this.

 The concept of Sound Proofing has three main goals: